Electricity in Great Britain: National grid

 With the development of the national grid and the switch to using electricity, United Kingdom electricity consumption increased by around 150% between the post war nationalisation of the industry in 1948 and the mid-1960s.
 During the 1960s growth slowed as the market became saturated.

 On the breakup of the CEGB in 1990, the ownership and operation of the National Grid in England and Wales passed to National Grid Company plc, later to become National Grid Transco, and now National Grid plc.
 In Scotland the grid was already split into two separate entities, one for southern and central Scotland and the other for northern Scotland, connected by interconnectors.
 The first is owned and maintained by SP Energy Networks, a subsidiary of Scottish Power, and the other by SSE.
-However, National Grid plc remains the System Operator for the whole British Grid.
+However, National Grid plc remained the System Operator for the whole British Grid until the creation of the National Energy System Operator on 1 October 2024.